opensauceryafrica/bifrost/readme.md

 		},
 	},
 })
-fmt.Printf("Uploaded to GCS file: %s to %s\n", guf.Name, guf.Preview)
+fmt.Printf("Uploaded file %s to GCS at: %s\n", guf.Name, guf.Preview)

 // upload a file to Pinata using the bridge puf, _ := bridge.UploadFile(bifrost.File{